-If you're seeing foundation issues in North Charleston, it could be because your house sits on expansive soil.
+If you're seeing foundation issues in Charleston, it could be because your house sits on expansive soil.
 Ordinarily soil with high clay content, this dirt type is one of the main sources of foundation issues.
 CNT Foundations has answers for all your foundation repair needs.
 If you think that your house is built on expansive soil, one of our accomplished team members will inspect your foundation and give a free, no-commitment evaluation for foundation repair.

 Expansive soil can cause serious damage to your foundation.
 Here's why: